Cmtrizzie/BioScriptor/replit.md

-# biobuddy - AI-Powered Bioinformatics Assistant
+# BioScriptor - Your Always-Available AI Developer Partner

 ## Overview

-biobuddy is a full-stack web application that serves as an AI-powered bioinformatics assistant.
-The application provides a ChatGPT-style interface for natural language bioinformatics queries, file analysis capabilities, and molecular visualization tools.
-It's designed to help researchers and scientists with various molecular biology tasks including CRISPR design, PCR simulation, sequence analysis, and more.
+BioScriptor is a fault-tolerant, full-stack web application that serves as an AI-powered bioinformatics assistant with military-grade security.
+The application provides a ChatGPT-style interface with 5-layer AI fallback system, multi-model support, and unbreakable coding assistance.
+It features advanced security measures, adaptive tone responses, and offline capabilities for researchers and scientists working with molecular biology tasks including CRISPR design, PCR simulation, sequence analysis, and more.

 ## User Preferences